pykalman/pykalman/README.markdown

 * numpydoc  (for generating documentation)
 * nose      (for running tests)

-All of these and `kalman` can be installed via `easy_install`:
+All of these and `pykalman` can be installed via `easy_install`:

-    $ easy_install numpy scipy Sphinx numpydoc nose kalman
+    $ easy_install numpy scipy Sphinx numpydoc nose pykalman

 Examples
 ========

-Examples of all of `kalman`'s functionality can be found in the scripts in the examples/ folder.
+Examples of all of `pykalman`'s functionality can be found in the scripts in the examples/ folder.